droundy/fac/web/documentation.md

 ## To do list

-1. Add option to output a Makefile for the build.

 3. Add continuous build mode, in which we monitor input files for changes and rebuild as needed.
 Ideally we would use inotify or similar to handle this with minimal CPU overhead.